Days of the Week in Mongolian & Buryat: Planetary and Numbered Names

 ||'planet moon'||'planet Mars'||'planet Mercury'||'planet Jupiter'||'planet Venus'||'planet Saturn'|

-In addition to the Tibetan and Indian names, a third set of planetary names using native Mongolian words also exists.
-For the weekdays, these are based on the five elements of Chinese.
-They thus parallel the Seven Luminaries of Chinese and are similar to the Japanese names of the days of the week.
+A third set of planetary names uses native Mongolian words.
+For the weekdays, these are based on the five elements of Chinese, thus paralleling the Seven Luminaries of Chinese and similar to the Japanese names of the days of the week.

 The native planetary names are as shown below (from Mongolian Wikipedia and Antoine Mostaert via China History Forum, with disagreement about the word for Friday):

 |наран өдөр||саран өдөр||гал өдөр||усан өдөр||модон өдөр||төмөр өдөр,

-|Transliteration||naraŋ ödör||saraŋ ödör||gal ödör||usaŋ ödör||modoŋ ödör||tömör ödör,
+|naraŋ ödör||saraŋ ödör||gal ödör||usaŋ ödör||modoŋ ödör||tömör ödör,

 ||'moon day'||'fire day'||'water day'||'wood day'||'iron day, gold day'||'earth day'|